-- ♦ Choose Home/Organize > Rotate Pages > Multi-page rotate. - ♦ Right-click the selected page thumbnails and choose Rotate Pages. - ♦ Select multiple page thumbnails in the Pages panel and click the - Rotate Counterclockwise icon and Rotate Clockwise icon at the top of the Pages panel.
+- ♦ Choose Home/Organize > Rotate Pages > Multi-page rotate. - ♦ Right-click the selected page thumbnails in the Pages panel and choose Rotate Pages. - ♦ Select multiple page thumbnails in the Pages panel and click the Rotate Counterclockwise icon at the top of the Pages panel.
 Rotation is based on 90° increments. - 4.
-In the pop-up Rotate Pages dialog box, specify the direction you want to rotate the pages and the page range. - 5.
+(Optional) In the pop-up Rotate Pages dialog box, specify the direction you want to rotate the pages and the page range. - 5.
 Click OK.